2024 Lenten Food Drive

 Sunday March 10

 9-12 in the Parish Hall

 The mission of St. Vincent's is to provide special education opportunities and life skills training to children with disabilities in Haiti.
 Located in Port-Au-Prince, the school serves deaf, blind and physically challenged students.

 Trinity has been a long-time supporter of St. Vincent's.
-In 2021, Trinity partnered with the Diocese of Connecticut to provide a $10,750 grant to install a solar energy system and upgrade medical records.
-This will help the school to serve students more efficiently in the midst of crises in Haiti.
+In 2021, Trinity partnered with the Diocese of Connecticut to provide a $10,750 grant to install a solar energy system and upgrade medical records to help the school serve students more efficiently in the midst of crises in Haiti.

 (KMS) Kateri Medical Services was founded by our former pastor, Rev. Thomas Furrer, in 2003 to bring “simple, decent and affordable medical care to the rural and urban poor” in Nigeria.
 Our parishioners help support KMS which currently operates six clinics.

 Concert by The Tapestry Singers Sunday June 25 raised more than $5,600 to support this medical mission.